miguelmota/simple-interpreter/README.md

 # simple interpreter

-> Learning exercise of building a simple interprter in Go
+> Learning exercise of building a simple interpreter in Go

 ## Resources